This is an oldie but goodie from 2018. The topic came up again recently so…

 sitzbones to a cushion.
 I am currently lusting after this one The Purple Cushion.

 - Watch the workout.
-If you are an avid runner, speed walker, or other intense-exercise lover, the key is diversity.
+If you are an avid runner, speed walker, or other intense-exercise lovers, the key is diversity.
 Making sure that whatever the prominent contraction of your activity is, you are strengthening and stretching in opposition to allow for balance.
 Also, watch your form.

 - Do resistance-enabled stretches.
 Activities such as yoga, some pilates, and stretches with a resistance band can serve both the contracted and the stretched.
 There are many resources for this type of work so I won’t post a workout here (yet).